 4.3.
 ELECTRONIC DOCUMENT DISTRIBUTION

-WG 23 has conducted some of its detailed technical discussion using email reflector maintained by Keld Simonsen.
+WG 23 has conducted some of its detailed technical discussion using the email reflector maintained by Keld Simonsen.
 WG 23 also has an ftp and Web site at http://open-std.org/sc22/wg23.
 WG 23 is providing all the appropriate committee documents on the Committee Web site, eliminating the need for paper mailings.

 4.4.
 RECENT MEETINGS